pywharf/private-pypi/README.md

 POSITIONAL ARGUMENTS
     ROOT (str):
         Path to the root folder.
+This folder is for logging, file-based lock and any other file I/O.

 FLAGS
     --config (Optional[str]):
-        Path to the package repository config,
-        or the file content if --config_or_admin_secret_can_be_text is set.
+        Path to the package repository config (TOML), or the file content if --config_or_admin_secret_can_be_text is set.
         Defaults to None.
     --admin_secret (Optional[str]):
-        Path to the admin secrets config with read/write permission. or the file content if --config_or_admin_secret_can_be_text is set.
+        Path to the admin secrets config (TOML) with read/write permission. or the file content if --config_or_admin_secret_can_be_text is set.
         This field is required for local index synchronization.
         Defaults to None.